Skip to main content

 Unlike Twilio and MessageBird, which began as developer-centric toolkits, Textellent is built for business users who want powerful texting capabilities without writing code.

-The platform lets you send and receive texts using your existing business phone number, manage two-way conversations in a centralized inbox, send bulk SMS campaigns, and automate text messages.
+The platform lets you send and receive SMS messages using your existing business phone number, manage two-way conversations in a centralized inbox, send bulk SMS campaigns, and automate text messages.

-You can immediately start texting one-on-one with customers or schedule a text blast to thousands, and the system will handle the details like contact management, opt-outs, and scheduling.
+You can immediately start texting one-on-one with customers or schedule a text blast to thousands.
+The system will handle the details like contact management, opt-outs, and SMS scheduling.

 Textellent’s approach to customer support and onboarding includes personal setup assistance for every client and is hands-on to ensure you succeed.

-The platform is purpose-built for business texting and combines advanced campaign and automation capabilities.
-It’s easier for you to implement text messaging to grow and service your business.
+The platform is purpose-built for business texting and combines advanced SMS campaign and automation capabilities.

 Sign up for a free trial or request a demo consultation with Textellent today!